dprint/dprint/docs/wasm-plugin-development.md

-# Creating a WASM Plugin (Schema Version 3)
+# Creating a Wasm Plugin (Schema Version 3)

-WASM plugins are the preferred way of developing plugins (as opposed to process plugins) because they are portable and run sandboxed in a WASM runtime.
+Wasm plugins are the preferred way of developing plugins (as opposed to process plugins) because they are portable and run sandboxed in a Wasm runtime.
 They can be written in any language that supports compiling to a WebAssembly file (_.wasm_)—emscripten solutions do not work.

 ## Rust - Using `dprint-core`

-Implementing a WASM plugin is easier if you're using Rust as there are several helpers in `dprint-core`.
+Implementing a Wasm plugin is easier if you're using Rust as there are several helpers in `dprint-core`.

 1. Use the `wasm` feature from `dprint-core` in _Cargo.toml_: